Prime Heart and Vascular

 The pumping of your heart needs to maintain a balanced rhythm to keep you alive.
 Atrial fibrillation occurs when the two chambers in your heart beat at vastly disjointed speeds, causing severe and at times life-threatening consequences.
-Dr. Rishin Shah at Prime Heart and Vascular specializes in helping men and women living in or around Frisco, Allen, and Plano, Texas, maintain a steady heartbeat and avoid complications.
+Dr. Rishin Shah at Prime Heart and Vascular specializes in helping men and women living in or around Frisco, Prosper, Celina, Little Elm, Allen, Carrollton, and Plano, Texas, maintain a steady heartbeat and avoid complications.
 Call or book an appointment online today for a potentially life-saving exam with a renowned cardiologist.

 Cells in your heart regulate the speed and rhythm at which your heart contracts and relaxes.
 This determines your blood flow, the health of your organs, and sustains your cognitive function.